 Micronic Filter Cloth: Wire cloth of fine wires usually giving a particle retention of 50 microns or less.

-Off Count: A mesh which has a greater number of wires per inch in one direction, usually the warp direction, sometimes referred to as a rectangular mesh.
+Off Count: A mesh that has a greater number of wires per inch in one direction, usually the warp direction, sometimes referred to as a rectangular mesh.

 Oil Tempered Wire: High carbon steel wire that is heat resistant to produce good strength and abrasion resistance.